yrxu/Tools-in-XSPEC/README.md

 - XSPEC_absorption/emission_grid.sh

-Cite Xu, Y. et al. 2023 when you use them.
+Cite Xu, Yerong et al. 2023 when you use them.

 Convert results of 'error' command in XSPEC for multiple spectra of the same source into a table in LATEX language: